danielsc/openai/notes.md

 ### Fine-tuning is useful.

 For classification, below are the different models and modes that were tried.
-As can be seen, **no shot** only starts to perform well with davinci. **Fine-tuning** works well on the lower end models, but strangely fails to show improvements on curie. **Embedding + AutoML**, however, works very well on curie.
+As can be seen, **zero shot** only starts to perform well with davinci. **Fine-tuning** works well on the lower end models, but strangely fails to show improvements on curie. **Embedding + AutoML**, however, works very well on curie.

 ![](images/yelp_test_f1.png)